-All members of our childcare staff are required to attend a minimum of 30 hours of training per year.
+All members of our Childcare Staff are required to get a minimum of 30 hours of training per year.
 All staff are CPR and First Aid certified.
-Additionally, staff members also attend trainings on health and safety, mandated reporter, emergency and disaster preparedness, administration of medication, health care plan, and all other professional development training as needed.
+Additionally, staff members also attend trainings on Health and Safety, Mandated Reporter, emergency disaster preparedness, administration of medication, Health care plan, and other professional development training as needed.
 All staff are registered with Maine's Professional Development Network.

-Positive Discipline:

-The Child Care staff will use positive means of guidance such as, but not limited to conflict resolution, encouraging the use of language skills, redirecting, providing choices, using praise or positive reinforcement, recognition of children's individual strengths, and allowing for individual differences.
+Positive Discipline: The childcare staff will use positive means of guidance such as, but not limited to conflict resolution, encouraging the use of language skills, redirecting, providing choices, using praise or positive reinforcement, recognition of children's individual strengths, and allowing for individual differences.
 With the use of positive methods, we hope to encourage and teach the children to help problem solve on their own, encourage self-control, self-direction, to help build self-esteem and to teach cooperation.
 Rules, expectations, and limits shall be consistent.
-Staff will carry out these in manner consistent to the child's developmental and age appropriate levels.
+Staff will carry out these in a manner consistent to the child's developmental and age-appropriate levels.
 The PNCC will be free of mental, physical, and/or sexual abuse, neglect, and exploitation.
 The PNCC will not practice any harmful actions or do anything that is detrimental to the children's welfare or potentially harmful to any child.